 I was 12 when the first Toy Story came out.
 As a fan of anything that Pixar touched, I instantly fell in love.
 The Toy Story movies have always held a dear place in my heart, so naturally this past summer I had to see Toy Story 3 in theaters.

-To honor childhood memories, I went my parents.
-So there I sat in the theater, with my parents on one side and another family a few seats down with a 5 year old (who reminded me a lot of myself when I was younger).
+To honor childhood memories, I went with my parents.
+So there I sat in the theater, with my parents on one side and another family a few seats down with a five-year-old (who reminded me a lot of myself when I was younger).
 As the movie played, we laughed and smiled in at all the same parts.
 Yet when the end came (you’ll know the scene when you see it), I was crying like I was her age, and she was staring at me wondering what was wrong.
 She’ll understand one day.
 But for me, Toy Story 3 was a completely relevant film as I had been going through my old toys to donate to different charities.
-In fact everyone I know over the age of 25, that saw the film, felt the same heart strings pulled as I did.
+In fact, everyone I know over the age of 25, that saw the film felt the same heartstrings pulled as I did.
 That being said, it’s one of the best sequels I’ve ever seen.
-It’s so common to see stories we loved butchered by unnecessary sequels whose goal is simply to make bank.
+It’s so common to see stories we loved butchered by unnecessary sequels whose goal is to make bank.
 Toy Story 3 isn’t one of those films.
 It has a strong script, fantastic animation, and heart.

 Special features on the Blu-ray are plentiful.
-You’ll find an interactive game, a number of featurettes, commentary, the Day and Night short (which played before the film when it was in theaters), and so much more.
-We’re going to have Blu-ray as part of our FanBolt Holiday Recommendations List this year as we think it’s the perfect gift for kids, families, or even 27 year olds like me.
+You’ll find an interactive game, many featurettes, commentary, the Day and Night short (which played before the film when it was in theaters), and so much more.
+We’re going to have Blu-ray as part of our FanBolt Holiday Recommendations List this year as we think it’s the perfect gift for kids, families, or even 27-year-olds like me.
 It’s got a little something for everyone, and that’s incredibly rare to find with any movies today.

 Official Website: http://disney.go.com/toystory/

 Review By: Emma Loggins